GiovanniHessel94/project-pubsub/README.md

       - PROJECT_ID > Your GCP project id.
       - PUBSUB_TOPIC > The Pub / Sub topic that will be used.

 #### 3. With all the above done, you will need to run the flask app locally and have the function running in GCP with the Cloud Pub/Sub set up.
+Then you only need to use the caller.py to the requests.
+You may need to edit the caller.py to adjust the number of requests send to obtain the desire result.

 ## Author